cohesity/management-sdk-python/CONTRIBUTING.md

 ## <a name="coc-details"></a> Code of Conduct  :cop:

-As contributors and maintainers of the Cohesity Python SDK project, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.
+As contributors and maintain
+ers of the Cohesity Python SDK project, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.

 Communication through any of Cohesity Python SDK's channels (GitHub, [mailing-list](mailto:cohesity-api-sdks@cohesity.com), Twitter, etc.) must be constructive and never resort to personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.